 Secondly, the quarterly paying companies may not also pay dividends on the same month or date of the month, which means that you will have inconsistent income each month.
 You really need to be highly organized with your budgeting by writing it down on your calendar.

 In the same way, with technology these tasks however seem to be a little easier as you can set up reminders on your computer, tablets, and smartphones.

 Finally, when someone who doesn’t have enough pension and savings at the time of retirement one may to sell his/her investments in an untimely manner.

 For someone who has regular monthly bills to pay, investors who are close to retirement or one who is already retired, it makes a lot of sense to focus on dividend stocks that pay regular monthly dividends.

 Furthermore, It is a lot easier to budget if you have stocks that pay a dividend on a monthly basis.
 Most of these companies also pay dividends on a specific date such as every 15th or at the end of the month.
 It’s practically simpler to budget for monthly expenses when you have income that comes out on a specific date.

-One of my strategies is holding equities that pay dividends midway of the month on the 15th and at the end of the month such as to mimic my working years of receiving income bi-weekly or twice a month.
+One of my strategies is holding equities that pay dividends midway of the month around the 15th and at the end of the month such as to mimic my working years of receiving income bi-weekly or twice a month.

 Additionally, partnering with monthly dividend paying companies can accelerate my positions quickly by reinvesting those dividends either in same company or picking undervalued ones.
 As a result, The magic of compound interest works quicker when reinvesting the dividends on a more frequent basis.